 This goes some way to explaining the decline in the single-author blog as a mode of practice, if not in absolute numbers.
 Obvious culprits include the changing of habits that led to the demoting of the linkback, the blogroll, the personal comment, and the ease of use of social media platforms and apps.
 Blogs may not die, but they have settled into a middle passage, a contest between hope and futility, created, abandoned, revived, loathed.

 Early blogging platforms, of course, were also owned by companies: Blogger, WordPress, Typepress, Livejournal.
 A hand-built CMS was only for the brave and technically literate few.
-But blogs on newer corporate platforms such as Facebook, Tumblr, and Medium present other concerns: their lack of inter-operability or conventions for linking; their ability to set restrictions for behavior for their users, from real-name policies to nudity restrictions; their uneven ability to manage harassment, hate speech, or speech deemed illegal by governments; their unequal attention to different languages and their cultural conventions; and their restrictions of access for citizens of some countries that are deemed supporters of terrorism, such as Iran by other counties where many commercial platforms are made, such as the US.
+But blogs on newer corporate platforms such as Facebook, Tumblr, and Medium present other concerns: their lack of inter-operability or conventions for linking; their ability to set restrictions for behavior for their users, from real-name policies to nudity restrictions; their uneven ability to manage harassment, hate speech, or speech deemed illegal by governments; their unequal attention to different languages and their cultural conventions; their algorithmic mediation black boxes, and their restrictions of access for citizens of some countries that are deemed supporters of terrorism, such as Iran by other counties where many commercial platforms are made, such as the US.

 Today we also face a confusion of forms and abundance of platforms, driven in part by venture capital flowing into platform creation, which is in turn driven by attempts to participate in or capture attention markets.
 For the internet user, it is now clear that attention is for sale, and that those with resources have an advantage in the attention game over those without.
 For the online activist, obscurity is now a bigger problem than anonymity.
 Silence is also a response of a loss of a sense of a defined social space.
 For whom are we writing or speaking?
 This is not just a failure of social software, it is a failure of the social.
 All forms are available to us, and those we don’t have we can invent to serve.
 The larger condition, of futility, of an echoless space, is not a necessary agony, but it is pervasive.